 Can You Negotiate A Short Sale?

 It is entirely possible to negotiate a short sale, but doing so can be a time-consuming process.
 Instead of negotiating with the seller alone, as is the case with most traditional sales, short sale negotiations must be approved by the lender, too.
 The addition of another party to appease makes the process a bit more laborious.
-In order to negotiate a short sale, respective buyers will need to know how to work with both homeowners and lenders.
+To negotiate a short sale, respective buyers will need to know how to work with homeowners and lenders.
 The next section will cover best practices for how to negotiate your own short sale.

 How To Make An Offer On A Short Sale Property